 A growing number of people are opting for outdoor celebrations with a small group of family and friends.
 To help them make the most of their big day—and their outdoor spaces—Bobby Berk teamed up with Lowe's to help five couples reimagine their yards into the wedding venue of their dreams.

-For Berk, the thrill of getting to surprise the couples was a great substitute for the excitement he usually feels while surprising the heroes with their new spaces on Queer Eye (the show is currently unable to film due to COVID-19).
+For Berk, the thrill of getting to surprise the couples was a great substitute for the excitement he usually feels while surprising the heroes with their new spaces on Queer Eye, which was on a filming hiatus at the time.

 "It was really great because I was honestly missing out on that rush," Berk tells MyDomaine.
 "So it was nice for me to be able to get those endorphins by popping on those personal calls with the couples and surprising them with me being the one to help them design their wedding."

 And as anyone who's seen even one episode of Queer Eye knows, Berk has an innate talent for tapping into his clients' personal style, which helps him create meaningful, one-of-a-kind designs.
 So his virtual consultations with the five pairs of soon-to-be-spouses were a key component of him helping them style their weddings.